siddhivinayak-sk/mutual-ssl-server-client/mutual-ssl-server/README.md

 - logging.file - Log file name.
 - logging.config - Log4j2 configuration file path.
 - security.require-ssl - If need to enable SSL/TLS with server set to true else set false.
-- server.ssl.key-store-type - Type of keystore configurated for SSL.
+- server.ssl.key-store-type - Type of keystore configuration for SSL.
 - server.ssl.key-alias - Alias name of the key available into the Keystore which will be used for SSL.
 - server.ssl.key-store - Path of keystore file.
 - server.ssl.key-store-password - Password for the keystore.